ibmresilient/resilient-community-apps/fn_aws_iam/README.md

 * Delete an access key.
 * Delete all access keys for a user.
 * Delete the login profile for a user.
-* Delete all ssh Public Keys for a user.
+* Delete all SSH Public Keys for a user.
 * Delete all service-specific credentials for a user.
 * Delete all signing certificates for a user.
-* De-activate all active mfa devices for a user.
+* De-activate all active MFA devices for a user.
-* Delete all active mfa virtual devices for a user.
+* Delete all active MFA virtual devices for a user.

 The integration contains the following functions:
  ![screenshot: functions](./doc/screenshots/functions.png)